polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

 On 24 June 2021, a 12-story beachfront condominium in Miami suburb, Florida, United States partially collapsed, killing 98 people.
 Main culprit is degradation of reinforced concrete structural support in ground-level parking garage, due to water penetration and corrosion of the reinforcing steel.
 Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.
-The problems had been reported in 2018 and a 15 million USD program of remedial work has been approved, though no main structural work has taken place.
+The problems had been reported in 2018 and a US$15M program of remedial work has been approved, though no main structural work has taken place.
 On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation, with investigators coming from the American Concrete Institute (ACI), the American Society of Civil Engineers (ASCE),